spinzbass/BM-fork-LOFISWAGGA/docs/README.md

   <p><b>A:</b> Blue Marble does not contain malicious code.
 The Blue Marble code can be found in the <code>src/</code> folder.
 If you worry about Blue Marble being malware, you can read the code, then bundle it yourself using the tools in <code>build/</code>.

   <h3>How can Blue Marble place pixels for me?</h3>
-  <p><b>A:</b> Unfortunatly, Blue Marble will not support the automatic placement of pixels without user interaction.
+  <p><b>A:</b> Unfortunately, Blue Marble will not support the automatic placement of pixels without user interaction because it is not allowed by Wplace.

   <h3>How do I hide the overlay?</h3>
   <p><b>A:</b> Turn the userscript off and refresh the page.</p>